-It is evident that, the manipulation of the B/L was done intentionally, altering the actual shipped-on-board dates and vessel details to mislead customs authorities and facilitate the release of cargo in direct violation of established regulations.
+Eastern Shipping Co.
+Ltd., Sudan and M/s.
+Gulf Gate Shipping Co.
+Ltd., Jeddah to manipulate the actual dates on the Bill of Lading.
+This manipulation was intended to facilitate the clearance of restricted cargo in direct violation of established regulations.
 These actions reflect a blatant disregard for regulatory compliance and an intent to mislead the authorities.
-The deliberate acts and omissions by M/s Paramount Sealinks Pvt.
-Ltd. make them liable for penalties under Section 112(b) of the Customs Act, 1962.
+The deliberate acts and omissions by M/s Paramount Sealink Pvt.
+Ltd. make them liable for penalties under Section 112(a) and 112(b) of the Customs Act, 1962.
 Furthermore, their involvement in the creation of forged Bills of Lading constitutes a violation that renders them liable to penalties under Section 114AA of the Customs Act, 1962.

-8.3 Role of Shri Bharat Himmatlal Parmar, Branch Manager of M/s
+8.3 Role of Shri Bharat Himmatal Parmar, Branch Manager of M/s Paramount Sealink Pvt.
+Ltd. :